spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_aks.md

 Required:

 - `type` (String) The type of the RBAC binding.
-Can be one of the following: RoleBinding, ClusterRoleBinding
+Can be one of the following values: `RoleBinding`, or `ClusterRoleBinding`.

 Optional:

-- `namespace` (String) The namespace of the RBAC binding.
+- `namespace` (String) The Kubernetes namespace of the RBAC binding.
 Required if 'type' is set to 'RoleBinding'.
 - `role` (Map of String) The role of the RBAC binding.
 Required if 'type' is set to 'RoleBinding'.
 - `subjects` (Block List) (see [below for nested schema](#nestedblock--cluster_rbac_binding--subjects))